pdavis327/reading-list/README.md

 pre-commit install
 ```

+Create a .env similar to .env example and update

 You'll need a populated database.
 Place a db.sql file within the main directory and update and uncomment db volume in compose.yml
 to have the container automatically initialize a databse